MazamaScience/tiotemp-react/README.md

 # tiotemp-react

-`tiotemp-react` is a collection of D3 React visualizations for temporal and spatial data.
+`tiotemp-react` is a collection of D3 React visualization components for temporal and spatial data.

 ## Getting Started